 This Guide Pertains to the Northern End of King Range National Conservation Area

 Dangers: Heavy rains, sneaker waves, paralyzingly cold water, inter-tidal zone hiking, creek crossings, hiking over moss covered rocks, poison oak, ticks, rattlesnakes, black bears, and wind exposure.

 There are plenty of concerns to address when deciding to take on the Lost Coast Trail.
-Foolish choices and poor timing impact people’s saftey every year.
-Helicopter rescues and fatalities are not uncommon.
+Foolish choices and poor timing impact people’s safety every year.
+Helicopter rescues and fatalities are not unheard-of.
 Carry a map and tide chart, keep the itinerary flexible to allow waiting out high tides, and when below the high water mark never take your eyes off the ocean.